lonslonz/PartitionRoller/README.md

 # PartitionRoller
 Roll MySQL partitions periodically.
 It drops previous partitions and adds new partitions.
+Support python3.

 ### Install

-Download source and execute rollPartition.py or register it to your cron
+Download source and execute rollPartition.py or register it to your cron.

 ### Creating MySQL partitioned table